ankicommunity/ankicommunity-sync-server/README.md

 Anki Sync Server
 ================

 A personal Anki sync server (so you can sync against your own server rather than AnkiWeb).
+This version has been simplified to remove some dependencies.

 Installing
 ----------